Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 See the [mpi4py docs as a start](https://mpi4py.readthedocs.io/en/stable/index.html)

 **MPI for Python**
 mpi4py provides bindings of the MPI standard for the Python programming language, allowing any Python program to exploit multiple processors.
-A simple code demosntrating the collection of resources and how code is run on different processes:
+[This simple code](https://sydney-informatics-hub.github.io/training.artemis.python/files/mpi.py) demonstrates the collection of resources and how code is run on different processes:

 ~~~
 #Run with: